bwasmith/recipes/classic_hummus.md

 Recipe initially from Hollis Potts

 ## Overview
 Hummus by boiling veggies with the chickpeas.
-Add seasoning
+Prepare hummus with tahini garlic lemon.
+Add toppings as desired

 ## Ingredients
-- Dried Chickpeas, 1 Cup
+- Dried Chickpeas, 1 cup
 - Onion, whole yellow or white
 - Carrots, 2 medium (more to sweeten)
 - Garlic, 6 cloves